National Florida Airlines

 National Florida Airlines was a commuter airline based in Daytona, Florida.
 National Florida flew several cities in central and south Florida.
 NFA declared Chapter 7 Bankruptcy on December 2, 1983.

 History

-National Florida Airlines was founded in 1981, and started operations in December of that year.
+National Florida Airlines was founded in 1981, and started operations in December.
 NFA started flying to Miami, Orlando, Tampa, out of Daytona Beach.
 In 1982, NFA added service to Fort Walton Beach and Fort Lauderdale.